 My research has been supported by the Center for Effective Lawmaking (CEL), the Pauley Foundation, and the Institute for Humane Studies (IHS).
 My work has received the Best Graduate Student Paper Award from APSA’s State Politics and Policy Section (2026) and the Virginia Gray Graduate Student Research Award from APSA’s Political Organizations and Parties Section (2024).
-At UCLA, I received the Graduate Dean’s Scholar Award and the Dissertation Year Award.
-Prior to UCLA, I earned B.A. degrees in Political Science and Applied Statistics from Yonsei University in Seoul, South Korea.

-I teach courses in American politics, money in politics, quantitative methods, and critical data theory.
+I am on the 2026–2027 academic job market.
+I can teach courses in American politics, money in politics, quantitative methods, and critical data theory.
 At UCLA, I served as an instructor or teaching assistant for 16 quarters across undergraduate and graduate courses.
+Here is my job paper.

 My name is pronounced AH (sound you make at the dentist) – young (as opposed to old).